-Our goals include detailed understanding of the memory system, deep characterization of its behavior, exploration of novel mechanisms and technologies, and development of extremely efficient next-generation systems from very large scale to memory-systems-on-chip.
-We have developed one of the world's most accurate and modular memory-system design frameworks, currently in wide use in both industry and academia.
+The Memory Systems Research Lab goals include detailed understanding of the memory system, deep characterization of its behavior, exploration of novel mechanisms and technologies, and development of extremely efficient next-generation systems from very large scale to memory-systems-on-chip.
+They have developed one of the world's most accurate and modular memory-system design frameworks, currently in wide use in both industry and academia.

-Our lab focuses on application-driven technology development using micro- and nanoengineering approaches.
-A centerpiece of our efforts is systems integration to provide holistic solutions for real-world use.
-The focus of our work is aimed specifically at in-vivo and in-vitro clinical applications.
+This lab focuses on application-driven technology development using micro- and nanoengineering approaches.
+A centerpiece of their efforts is systems integration to provide holistic solutions for real-world use.
+The focus of their work is aimed specifically at in-vivo and in-vitro clinical applications.
 This research is complemented by thrusts in energy storage, harvesting and conversion to provide power for the desired embedded, self-sustaining systems.

 As part of the Electrical and Computer Engineering Department and The Institute for System Research, the Neural Systems Laboratory studies the functionality of the mammalian auditory system through several disciplines and techniques ranging from theoretical models to neurophysiological investigations and psychoacoustical experiments.

 Research in the Maryland Optics Group covers a broad range of topics including Free Space Optical (FSO) Communications, biosensors, near-field antenna characterization, nano-optics, plasmon spectrosocopy, and fiber and free-space laser interferometry.